-Where the allegation is against the Principal, the staff member must submit the Record of Concern to the Executive Director who in turn must immediately forward the State Authority Report (SAR) to the Department of Child Safety, Youth and Women- Regional Intake Service.
+Where the allegation is against the Principal, the staff member must submit the Record of Concern to the Executive Director who in turn must immediately forward the State Authority Report (SAR) to Child Safety Services - Regional Intake Service.

-The Principal or Executive Director must, as a matter of urgency, advise the staff member that the report has been forwarded to the Department of Child Safety, Youth and Women.
+The Principal or Executive Director must, as a matter of urgency, advise the staff member that the report has been forwarded to Child Safety Services.
 This advice should be in writing where possible.

-Where a Principal themselves reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, they must make a report directly to the Department of Child Safety, Youth and Women.
+Where a Principal themselves reasonably suspects a student has suffered, is suffering or is at unacceptable risk of suffering significant harm, due to sexual, physical, emotional/psychological abuse or neglect and may not have a parent able and willing to protect the student from the harm, they must make a report directly to Child Safety Services.

-Copies of all State Authority Reports are to be submitted to Catholic Education Services Professional Standards.
+Copies of all State Authority Reports are to be submitted to Catholic Education Services Professional Standards and Safeguarding Office.
 Reports generated in the SPCMS will satisfy this requirement.